NICTA/scoobi/README.md

           }
         }

 This program will take two arguments, an input file (to word count) and a non-existent directory to create for the output.
-For more information, see [examples](examples/) directory and its corresponding README
+For more information, see the [examples](examples/) directory and its corresponding README.md